roma-project/roma-project.github.io/_posts/2020-06-16-festivalreflection.md

 ---
 layout: post
-title: "On Roma Resilience: A Note From Our Director"
+title: "On Roma Resilience: A Note From Our Founder"
 description: "Cristiana Grigore reflects on the experience of hosting our first online educational festival."
 image: assets/images/holocaust-poster.jpg
 ---